thelfer/MFrontGallery/docs/papers/joss/paper.md

 In summary, the project provides:

-- a [`CMake`](https://cmake.org) infrastructure that can be duplicated in (academic or industrial) derived projects.
+- a [`CMake`](https://cmake.org) infrastructure that can be duplicated in (academics- or industry-) derived projects.
 This infrastructure allows:
   - to compile `MFront` sources using all interfaces supported by `MFront`.
   - to execute unit tests based on `MTest`.
 Those unit tests generate